Introduction

 Define Parenting Therapy: An Overview

 Recent data supports the effectiveness of parenting therapy, showing that many caregivers report improved connections with their children following therapeutic interventions.
-For instance, research shows that those who engage in parenting therapy often experience enhanced communication and reduced conflict among family members.
+For instance, research shows that those who engage in therapy often experience enhanced communication and reduced conflict among family members.

 Explore the Origins and Evolution of Parenting Therapy